BirchKwok/BirchKwok/README.md

 ### This is Birch Kwok's Homepage! 😎

-👨‍💻 I currently work at mddcloud.com.cn, an up-and-coming platform for watching HongKong dramas, where I work as a senior data analysis engineer.
+👨‍💻 I currently work at mddcloud.com.cn, an up-and-coming platform for watching HongKong dramas, which is a subsidiary of CMC, and is a sibling company of TVB, where I work as a senior data analysis engineer.

 🏠 I live in Guangzhou, Guangdong Province, China.